exercism/v3/languages/csharp/reference/exercise-concepts/space-age.md

 ## Approach using Enums
 - enum: can be used as a Key for the Dictionary class instead of a string
-- initialization: must know how to specify names of the enum members